benasher44/benasher.co/_drafts/kotlin-ios-getting-started-interop.md

 ## Class

-One of the most common features of the Kotlin language you’ll work with is a class, which for the most part works exactly as you would expect it to in Swift and Obj-C. Define a class (or a data class) `Sample` in Kotlin and a corresponding class will be defined in Obj-C.
+One of the most common features of the Kotlin language you’ll work with is a class, which for the most part works exactly as you would expect it to in Swift and Obj-C. Define a `class` (or a `data class`) `Sample` in Kotlin and a corresponding class will be defined in Obj-C.

 {% highlight kotlin %}
+// Kotlin
 class Sample
 {% endhighlight %}

 {% highlight objective-c %}
+// Obj-C
 __attribute__((objc_subclassing_restricted))
 __attribute__((swift_name("Sample")))
 @interface KotlinIos2Sample : KotlinBase